riagarg/sano-be-test/README.md

 ## Task 3

-Create unit tests case for the above tasks.
+Create test cases for the above tasks.
 The external delivery APIs should not be accessed during server tests, as their usage should be limited to production only.
 However, we **do** want to test the logic of the notification code.
-You may want to consider mocking out these services as part of the your tests.

 ## Additional details